top of page

 During the 12th week of pregnancy the nub is going through the rapid development changes and the accuracy of your prediction will be much higher.
 This will vary between 80-99% depending on the quality of the scan.
 Gestation plays a huge part, the exact gestation is a must, even one day wrong can make a huge difference in how the nub develops.
 For example, boy baby's at 12.6 weeks can image with a forked nub, this can be a telltale sign that his nub is undeveloped and in this case someone with an untrained eye in the theory will almost always predict a girl.
 We do not adopt this method, as there is always more to the nub than just the appearance.

 A boy nub in development varies at different gestation.
 The gender will usually be easier to predict if the nub is seen to be angled above 30 degrees or higher in relation to his spine.
-A boy nub doesn't always have to be seen as a typical boy shot and can appear forked, several gender markers will need to be taken in to account here to identify the forked nub as male.
-A lot of the time we do see these predicted as girl because of the fork shape, however the rise is what is most significant to determine the gender on these types of nubs.
+A boy nub doesn't always have to be seen as a typical boy shot and can appear forked.
+Several gender markers will need to be taken in to account to identify the forked nub as male.
+A lot of the time we do see these predicted as girl because of the fork, however the rise and bladder position is what is most significant to determine the gender on these types of nubs.

 Nub Theory For A Girl Nub